 - We expect inflation to be persistent and settle above pre-Covid levels.
 We expect central banks to kick off rate hikes but remain more tolerant of price pressures, keeping real interest rates historically low and supportive of risk assets. - Inflation is being driven by the unusual restart dynamics of extraordinary demand bumping up against supply bottlenecks.
 We expect many supply-demand imbalances to resolve over the year. - The policy response to rising inflation isn't uniform.
 Developed market (DM) central banks have already demonstrated they are more tolerant of inflation, even as several are gearing up to kick off rate hikes with steeper initial increases.
-Many of their emerging market (EM) counterparts have already lifted off. - The Fed has achieved its new inflation goal to make up for past misses and sees it has met its full employment mandate.
+The Bank of England and many emerging market (EM) counterparts have already lifted off. - The Fed has achieved its new inflation goal to make up for past misses and sees it has met its full employment mandate.
 This is the justification for kicking off rate hikes soon, likely in March.
-Still, we believe the total sum of hikes is unchanged and historically muted and that's more important to markets. - The Fed has sped up its tapering of bond purchases and has indicated it may start to trim its balance sheet earlier than expected by letting bonds run off when they mature. - Investment implication: We prefer equities over fixed income and remain overweight inflation-linked bonds.
+Still, we believe the total sum of hikes is unchanged and historically muted and that's more important to markets. - The Fed has sped up its tapering of bond purchases and has indicated it may start to trim its balance sheet earlier than expected by letting bonds run off when they mature.
+The European Central Bank has also indicated it may wrap up its asset purchases earlier than expected. - Investment implication: We prefer equities over fixed income and remain overweight inflation-linked bonds.